Agricultural Business, Agronomy minor, 2009

 Animal Science - Dairy emphasis, 1983

-Andy Carlson works as a dairy nutritionist for Vita Plus Corporation in central Minnesota.
-CAFES challenged Carlson to better understand how dynamic industry agriculture was and introduced him to people who were committed to participating in and serving that industry.
-Carlson says that CAFES is big enough to attract great teachers but small enough to care about individual students.
+Andy orks as a dairy nutritionist for Vita Plus Corporation in central Minnesota.
+CAFES challenged him to better understand how dynamic industry agriculture was and introduced him to people who were committed to participating in and serving that industry.
+Andy says that CAFES is big enough to attract great teachers but small enough to care about individual students.
 He lives in Darwin, Minn., with his wife, Julie, their son, Aaron, and daughter, Nicole.

 Ag Education, 2003